thinkingmachines/napc/README.md

 npm install
 ```

-Get `.env` from the 1Password vault and put it in the root directory.
+Get `.env` from the Bitwarden collection and put it in the root directory.

 Run site